The Vegetarian Ethic

 Why are human rights important?

-Isn't it because we, as thinking beings, have realised that other human beings, no matter what shape, colour or background, need basically the same things and deserve the same considerations as ourselves?
+Isn't it because we, as thinking, feeling beings, have realised that other human beings, no matter what shape, colour or background, need basically the same things and deserve the same considerations as ourselves?

-Some of us, as thinking, feeling beings have recognised that not just human animals but all animals, capable of feeling joy or pain, deserve those same considerations.
+Some of us thinking, feeling beings have also recognised that not just human animals but all animals, capable of feeling joy or pain, deserve those same considerations.

 Human rights are important because we are mortal and vulnerable, ie: Because we are ANIMAL!

 "LIKE CHILDREN ALL THE ANIMALS ARE PEOPLE, SO MAYBE THEY'RE NOT HERE FOR US...
 WE'RE HERE FOR THEM"